February 19, 2026

 The difference now is that AI agents can deliver similar capabilities to funds of any size.
 You do not need a 10-person data team.
 You need a system that monitors signals and scores them against your thesis.
 That is what Ted does.

-The first step is defining what signals matter most for your investment thesis.
+Week 1: Thesis definition.
+Define exactly what signals matter most for your investment thesis.
 If you invest in B2B SaaS at Series A, hiring velocity and enterprise sales hiring might be your top signals.
 If you invest in consumer at seed, app store rankings and social media growth might matter more.
+Be specific — "interesting companies" is not a thesis.

 Want to see signal-based sourcing for your fund?
 Get started →